Docencia-fmrico/robocup-home-education-rosqui/README.md

  This node is reused from the task <b>visual behaviour</b>.

- <a href="https://github.com/Docencia-fmrico/visual-behavior-rosqui">You</a> can have a look if you want to.
+ You can <a href="https://github.com/Docencia-fmrico/visual-behavior-rosqui">have a look</a> if you want to.

 </details>